intel-samples/Microsoft-Build-Workshop2025/README.md

 This workshop demonstrates an end-to-end solution using OPEA Chat QnA, providing participants with hands-on experience in:
 - Ensuring data quality for retrievers.
-- Deploying models at scale on Azure VMs.
+- Deploying models at scale on Microsoft* Azure VMs.
 - Integrating pipelines to streamline workflows.

 This workshop focuses on leveraging OPEA for deploying scalable RAG solutions, demonstrating how these tools address critical pain points in enterprise AI.